 I have a suggestion for a particular feature or app I’d like to see.
 Is there a place for me to share that feedback?

-If the suggestion is a general one or revolves around the idea of a future Example App, feel free to open a discussion on our GeoNet group page.
+If your suggestion is a general one or revolves around the idea of a future Example App, feel free to open a discussion on the relevant developer community group pages.
 A discussion is a great way to raise attention to the idea.

 Likewise, if your suggestion is specific to an existing app and you already have an idea in mind of how it could be implemented, feel free to:

 log an issue in the appropriate repository and

 submit a pull request with the suggested code change.

 One of our repository admins will review the change and may either amend or collaborate with you on it before merging.

 What differentiates an Example App from the other apps I’ve seen from Esri, like `Collector for ArcGIS` or `Survey123 for ArcGIS`?

 Esri makes available a number of apps that are intended to be used for production.
 These apps are official products from Esri meaning that they are fully supported and appear in Esri’s full product listing.
 They can be found in your platform's app store and are regularly maintained and updated.
 For a complete listing of these apps, check out: http://www.esri.com/software/apps.